richardvenneman/appsignal-docs/source/support/operating-systems.html.md

   - musl `v1.1.16` - see [Alpine Linux install problems after upgrading](/support/known-issues/alpine-linux-ruby-gem-2-4-elixir-package-1-4-upgrade-problems.html).

 If your system uses an older libc version than we compile against you will experience problems installing or running the AppSignal agent.
 If this is the case you can instead opt-in to the musl build, which doesn't have this issue.
 This should no longer be a problem for AppSignal Ruby gem `v2.4.1` and higher, automatic detection for older libc versions was added and it will automatically switch to the musl build.

+**Warning**: When an older libc version is detected or the musl build is selected manually, JRuby is not supported.
+It requires a dynamic build of the AppSignal extension, which is not supported for the musl build.

 To opt-in to the musl build manually, add the `APPSIGNAL_BUILD_FOR_MUSL` environment variable to your system environment before installing AppSignal and compiling your application.